Keyboard shortcuts

 content/SUMMARY.mdHumanYes

-The boundary is enforced by an AGENTS.md file in your cortex — AI agents are instructed not to edit manual content.
+An AGENTS.md file in your cortex enforces the boundary.
+AI agents should not edit manual content.

 Cerebro succeeds when it reduces context-switching friction.
 You’ll notice it when: